sforment/ResponsiveCSSGrid/README.md

 # ResponsiveCSSGrid
-a responsive CSS Grid Layout with fun animak emojis
+a responsive CSS Grid Layout with fun animal emojis